aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/entityrendererfeatures/_index.md

 ```

-The com.aspose.threed.EntityRenderer will watch for FrameBegin callback before rendering each scene frame
+The [EntityRenderer](../../com.aspose.threed/entityrenderer) will watch for FrameBegin callback before rendering each scene frame

 ### FRAME_END {#FRAME-END}
 ```